An alternative approach on the singular metric on a vector bundle: The singular Hermitian metric

 is actually a K\"{a}her metric on $X_{z}$.
-Based on this observation we define the singular Hermitian metric on $E$ as follows. \begin{definition} The singular Hermitian metric $H$ on $E$ is a measurable function on $E$ with form that
+Based on this observation we define the singular Hermitian metric on $E$ as follows. \begin{definition}=[Definition \ref{d11}] The singular Hermitian metric $H$ on $E$ is a map with the form that